-Patients who wish to discuss options for financial assistance or payment for Carolinas Medical Center, Carolinas Medical Center-Randolph, Carolinas Medical Center-Mercy, Carolinas Medical Center-Pineville, Carolinas Medical Center-Lincoln, Carolinas Medical Center-University, Carolinas Medical Center-NorthEast, Levine Children's Hospital, Jeff Gordon Children's Hospital and Carolinas Rehabilitation may do so by calling our Customer Service Department at 704-512-7000.
+Patients who wish to discuss options for financial assistance or payment for Carolinas Medical Center, Carolinas Behavioral Health - Charlotte, Carolinas Medical Center-Mercy, Carolinas Medical Center-Pineville, Carolinas HealthCare System Lincoln, Carolinas Medical Center-University, Carolinas Medical Center-NorthEast, Levine Children's Hospital, Jeff Gordon Children's Hospital and Carolinas Rehabilitation may do so by calling our Customer Service Department at 704-512-7000.
 For patients of Carolinas Medical Center-Union and Carolinas HealthCare System Anson, please call 704-283-3290.
 Cleveland Regional Medical Center and Kings Mountain Hospital patients should call 980-487-7436.

 Carolinas HealthCare System strives to provide financial assistance based on a patient’s ability to pay while modeling at all times the System core value of “Caring”.
 The programs are designed to ensure assistance is provided to patients demonstrating a financial need and is in compliance with any required Federal or State regulations related to financial assistance.

 - Coverage Assistance & Financial Assistance (CAFA)

 Uninsured patients will receive a 50% discount off gross charges on all medically necessary services.
 This is applied automatically and no action is needed by the patient to receive this discount.
 This program is available to all uninsured patients.